 How to give a Guinness properly?

-In the Guinness Storehouse we learn how to pour a Guinness beer properly.
+At the Guinness Storehouse in Dublin we learn how to pour a Guinness beer properly.
 We're not the only ones interested.
-Even Barack Obama and his wife tried it at the Ollie Hayes Pub in Moneygall, Ireland.
+Even Barack Obama and his wife have tried it at the Ollie Hayes Pub in Moneygall, Ireland.

 You can learn that at the Guinness Storehouse in Dublin